-Consistent with the idea that a hidden factor mediates (at least some of) the negative influence by the four genes on Pdr5, the previously reported inhibition of Pdr5 activity by SNQ2 and YOR1 was explained by reduced activity of the transcription factor Pdr1, which in turn yields reduced PDR5 transcript levels (Kolaczkowska et al., 2008).
+Consistent with the idea that a hidden factor mediates (at least some of) the negative influence from the four genes to Pdr5, previously-reported inhibition of Pdr5 activity by SNQ2 and YOR1 was explained by reduced PDR5 transcript levels mediated by the transcription factor Pdr1 (Kolaczkowska et al., 2008).
 Using qRT-PCR, we found snq2∆yor1∆ to have a ~1.3× increased PDR5 mRNA level relative to wild-type.
 Although this was numerically consistent with the previously-reported ~1.5× increase for snq2∆yor1∆ (Kolaczkowska et al., 2008), the change did not reach statistical significance in our hands (p = 0.27, Figure 5D) and the previous report did not contain a statistical test.
 No evidence of increased PDR5 mRNA level in the ybt1∆ycf1∆ strain was observed (0.9 fold expression, p = 0.69, Figure 5D).
 More persuasively, we found that PDR5 mRNA levels were significantly higher in snq2∆yor1∆ybt1∆ycf1∆ than in wild type (2.1× increase; p = 0.032; Figure 5D).
 Interestingly, relative expression of PDR5 tracked well with the relative activity expected by the neural network model, especially when considering only ‘indirect’ influences from the hidden mediating factor (Figure 5D).
-Although these results can provide only weak evidence for the previous finding that some combination of SNQ2 and YOR1 yield reduced PDR5 mRNA levels, our results more confidently support the idea that the fluconazole resistance snq2∆yor1∆ybt1∆ycf1∆ can be explained (at least in part) by increased PDR5 transcript levels.
+Although these results can provide only weak evidence for the previous finding that some combination of SNQ2 and YOR1 yield reduced PDR5 mRNA levels, they are consistent with the idea that combinations of snq2∆, yor1∆, ybt1∆, ycf1∆ non-linearly influence fluconazole resistance by modulating PDR5 transcript levels.

-Insight into whether Snq2 might also inhibit Pdr5 directly via protein interaction comes from a previous study investigating aSnq2-dependent decrease in benomyl resistance imparted by PDR5 and YOR1.
-This study found evidence for a modest (1.5×) SNQ2 mRNA induction only in pdr5∆yor1∆, but not for either pdr5∆ or yor1∆, despite the fact that each of these single mutants showed increased benomyl resistance (Snider et al., 2013).
-This result suggested the possibility that transporter genes can negatively influence one another by non-transcriptional means.
-Indeed, given the known protein-protein interaction between Pdr5 and Snq2 (Snider et al., 2013), one might hypothesize that PDR5-mediated repression of Snq2 activity results at least in part from a direct interaction.
+However, it has been suggested that transporter genes can also negatively influence one another by non-transcriptional means.
+For example, a previously study found that while pdr5∆ and yor1∆ each showed increased benomyl resistance, evidence for mRNA induction was found only in pdr5∆yor1∆ (Snider et al., 2013).
+Given the known protein-protein interaction between Pdr5 and Snq2 (Snider et al., 2013), one might hypothesize that PDR5-mediated repression of Snq2 activity results at least in part from a direct interaction.
 This ‘direct repression’ model, in which heterodimerization of Pdr5 and Snq2 transporters draws subunits away from the homodimeric Snq2 complex, thereby reducing the total efflux activity of Snq2, draws support from the observed homodimeric interactions of Pdr5, Snq2, and a heterodimeric interaction between Pdr5 and Snq2.

 We next explored whether a direct repression model could explain the observed Pdr5-dependent decrease in fluconazole resistance provided by YOR1.
 This model predicted a heterodimeric interaction between Pdr5 and Yor1.
 This interaction is made more plausible by the fact that Pdr5 and Yor1 are paralogs, and can each form a homodimer (Snider et al., 2013; Tarassov et al., 2008).
 Because all known protein interaction-testing methods miss the majority of real interactions (Braun et al., 2009), we used two distinct protein interaction assays: MYTH (Snider et al., 2013) and PCA (Tarassov et al., 2008) to test the Pdr5-Yor1 interaction.
 All previously-known MYTH and PCA interactions amongst Pdr5, Snq2, and Yor1 were recovered (Figure 5E, S11, S12).
 Although PCA (Figure S11) did not detect the predicted Pdr5-Yor1 interaction, MYTH could detect this interaction (Figure 5E, S12), thus confirming a key prediction of the direct repression model for the Pdr5-dependent decrease in fluconazole resistance provided by YOR1.